routingblog/arbitration/content/docs/problems.md

 - Arbitration, as practiced, is unique to the United States [^cain2]

 - The {{< gloss/abbrx "FAA" >}} was intended to be a procedural remedy available in the federal courts [^newarb1].
-It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting] [^newarb7] [^wealthxfer4] In fact, its constitutionality "rests upon the constitutional provision by which Congress is authorized to establish and control inferior Federal courts"... and not solely upon "upon the exercise of the interstate-commerce". [^newarb5]
+It was never intended by the enacting Congress to apply in state court. [^schwartzcorrecting] [^newarb7] [^wealthxfer4] In fact, its constitutionality "rests upon the constitutional provision by which Congress is authorized to establish and control inferior Federal courts"… and not solely upon "upon the exercise of the interstate-commerce". [^newarb5]

 - Arbitration requires the waiver of jury trials.
 While the jury is probably still out on this issue, there is a general perception that arbitrators give smaller awards than juries. [^privateknappcite1]